Resident Evil: Operation Raccoon City: Gameplay

-Each character in both campaign’s is divided into six separate classes each with their own set of skills and abilities.
+Each character in both campaigns is divided into six separate classes each with their own set of skills and abilities.
 The classes include Assault; Recon, Surveillance, Field Scientist, Demolitions, and Medic.

 Alongside the single player mode, the game also offers four-player co-operative Raccoon Mode, which pits the USS against the U.S. Special Ops teams.

 The zombies in the game are able to attack in a multitude of ways.
 A zombie mutant that gets too close to a character will usually attempt to grapple the character, requiring the player to rapidly shake the analogue stick to avoid getting bitten.
 Players who are unsuccessful in doing this will be infected for a limited amount of time.
 Whilst they are infected they gain small bonuses at the expense of a slowly depleting health bar.
-If a character is bitten and later runs out of time after becoming infected, the character will become uncontrollable and attack his or her former teammates until killed, allowing the player to respawn.
+If a character is bitten and later runs out of time after becoming infected, the character will become uncontrollable and attack their former teammates until killed, allowing the player to respawn.
 There are additional enemy types in the game besides zombies, such as Lickers, Hunters, and Cerberuses.
-Furthermore, the players are able to control them under certain circumstances.
+Furthermore, players are able to control them under certain circumstances.

-Heroes Mode is an online multiplayer feature allowing to play characters such as Leon S. Kennedy (Christian Lanz), Claire Redfield (Alyson Court), Jill Valentine (Michelle Ruff) and Carlos Oliveira (Gideon Emery), plus Ada Wong (Courtenay Taylor), HUNK (Keith Silverstein), Nicholai Ginovaef (Rick D. Wasserman), and a new character, Lone Wolf (Jon Curry).
+Heroes Mode is an online multiplayer feature that allows players to play as Leon S. Kennedy, Claire Redfield, Jill Valentine, Carlos Oliveira, Ada Wong, HUNK, Nicholai Ginovaef, and a new character, Lone Wolf.
+Leon is portrayed by face model Jamisin Matthews.
 Xbox 360-exclusive Nemesis Mode allows one player to control Nemesis and use him to kill the other team.